 This article provides in-depth information into What is a Business Analyst?
-What Business Analyst do?
-Degrees for Business Analyst, Steps to become Business Analyst and much more.
+What Business Analysts do?
+Degrees for Business Analysts, Steps to become Business Analyst and much more.

 A Business analyst focuses on four main types of analysis:

 Strategic planning: they identify the changing needs of the company

 Business Model Analysis: they define policies and market approaches for the company